About the Clubs

 The Northtown Club is the organization's largest and oldest Club, having opened its doors in 2001 to kids, ages 6 - 18 years old.
 A large majority of the Club's membership comes from the surrounding Northeast Spokane community neighborhood.
-This magnet Club also houses the organization's youth sports program as well as the recently launched NSI: Neighborhood Science Investigation program.
-It is also a key partner and member of the Hillyard Youth Collaboration which makes it possible to open its doors on Saturday to members - a unique offer amongst most Clubs across the nation.
+This magnet Club is also a key partner and member of the Hillyard Youth Collaboration which makes it possible to open its doors on select Saturdays to members - a unique offer amongst most Clubs across the nation.

 About the Lisa Stiles-Gyllenhammer Club